 As you would expect, these modifications may cost you quite a lot.
 But if done right, it is worth it.
-So, if you are hoping to convert your garage into a room, you are in the right place.
+So, if you hope to convert your garage into a room, you are in the right place.
 This article is a complete guide on how to turn your garage into a beautiful extra room.
 Let's get to it.

 Is This Conversion a Good Idea?